CouncilofLorien/counciloflorien.github.io/docs/cards/S/saruman-the-wise.md

 > Creature or Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _**Unique.**_ Maia.
-Manifestation of Saruman.
-Three strikes.
+> > _**Unique.**_ _Maia._ _Manifestation of Saruman._ Three strikes.
 Detainment and -3 prowess against hero companies.
-Discard this card if Saruman comes into play.
-As a creature, may also be played keyed to Gap of Isen, Rohan, Enedhwaith, or Old Pukel-land; or at sites in these regions.
-As a permanent-event, all ring items give one additional corruption point.
+Discard this card if _Saruman_ comes into play. <br>&ensp;As a creature, may also be played keyed to Gap of Isen, Rohan, Enedhwaith, or Old Pukel-land; or at sites in these regions. <br>&ensp;As a permanent-event, all ring items give one additional corruption point.
 Discard when any play deck is exhausted.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 13/9 】</div>